nkpgardose/insertionsort/README.md

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-url]][daviddm-image]

+Additional sort implementation.
+Other search and sort implementation at [Addy Osmani](https://github.com/addyosmani)

 > A simple sort with O(n^2) complexity.
 Sorts array of elements with an empty array and inserts elements one at a time in their proper order.

 ## Install